 West facing rooms will take in the evening sun and sunset beautifully, so living rooms and dining rooms are perfect for these rooms.
 South facing rooms receive the most sun, and north facing receives the least so keep this in mind when choosing which room goes where in your home.

-Using tiebacks for your curtains is a simple but effective way of letting extra natural light into your home.
+Using tiebacks for your curtains is a simple but effective way of increasing the natural light in your home.
 Another hack is to put up curtain poles that are sixteen inches wider than your window.
 This will keep your curtains back eight inches on both sides of your windows and allow optimum levels of light in.

 Using clear glass in your doors rather than coloured glass will really improve the level of light in your home.
 Just be sure it’s obvious there is glass in your doors, to avoid any potential injuries!
 This can be achieved with silicone seal around the glass or with scatters of coloured or stained glass.

 Use of darker paint colours will make a room appear smaller, which is fine if you are trying to create a cosy atmosphere.
-If you want to make the most of the natural light in a room however, painting your walls and ceilings light, bright colours will make the room feel much larger and more open.
+If you want to make the most of the natural light in a room however, paint your walls and ceilings light.
+The use of bright-coloured paint will make the room feel much larger and more open.

 If your house has a dark hallway, dark landing or a bathroom with very small windows, a sky light or a sun funnel can illuminate them very well.
 A sun funnel works by burrowing up through the attic space and allowing light to funnel down from the roof to the room below.